What is Interest on Investments?

 Thus, Mr. Jackman will earn $ 87.67 as interest from the investment in deposit

-- Fixed-Rate of Interest – One of the best advantages of interest income is that it gives steady earnings with a fixed rate for the specified period of time.
+- Fixed-Rate of Interest – One of the best advantages of interest income is that it gives steady earnings with a fixed rate for the specified period.

 - Tax Saving Benefit – Interest income over government departmental bonds is tax exempted.
 Hence one can enjoy the benefit of earning the income and getting tax exemption as well.